Ending the HIV Epidemic: A Timeline

 June 27: IHS and the Cherokee Nation launch a new HIV pilot project to support Ending the HIV Epidemic: A Plan for America.
 The pilot will use $1.5 million in funding from the Minority HIV/AIDS Fund (MHAF) to begin implementing and evaluating key foundational activities that will accelerate progress toward ending the HIV epidemic in Indian Country.

 July 3: HHS awards pilot funds to three jurisdictions to jumpstart activities to further reduce the number of new HIV transmissions.
 Each of the jurisdictions—DeKalb County, Georgia; Baltimore City, Maryland; and East Baton Rouge, Louisiana—receives $1.5 million from the MHAF for this purpose.

 July 8: The Assistant Secretary for Health, ADM Brett Giroir, announces that a team of U.S. Public Health Service Commissioned Corps officers will provide regional support for Ending the HIV Epidemic initiatives in Atlanta, Dallas, and Los Angeles.
 As part of the Corps’ Prevention through Active Community Engagement (PACE) program, the officers’ will develop health interventions to targeted communities.

-July 9: Presidential Advisory Council on HIV/AIDS’s (PACHA) 64th meeting is held in Jackson, MS, focusing on Ending the HIV Epidemic in the southern states and among African Americans.
+July 9: Presidential Advisory Council on HIV/AIDS’s (PACHA) 64, focusing on Ending the HIV Epidemic in the southern states and among African Americans.